exo-lang/exo-artifact/README.md

 $ sudo apt install docker-ce docker-ce-cli containerd.io
 ```

-Then you need to add yourself to the `docker` group and reboot:
+Then, add your user account to the `docker` group and reboot:

 ```
 $ sudo usermod -aG docker $USER